 34.20.1 General Principles

-Instructed and Uninstructed Imbalance Energy shall be paid or charged the applicable FMM or RTD LMP.
+FMM Instructed Imbalance Energy and RTD Instructed Imbalance Energy shall be paid or charged at the applicable FMM or RTD LMP.
+Uninstructed Imbalance Energy shall be paid or charged the applicable RTD LMP.
 These prices are determined using the Dispatch Interval LMPs.
-The Dispatch Interval LMPs shall be based on the Bid of the marginal Generating Units, System Units, Participating Loads, and Proxy Demand Resources dispatched by the CAISO to increase or reduce Demand or Energy output in each Dispatch Interval as provided in Section 34.20.2.1.
+The Dispatch Interval LMPs shall be based on the Bid of the marginal Generating Units, System Units, Participating Loads, Reliability Demand Response Resources, and Proxy Demand Resources dispatched by the CAISO to increase or reduce Demand or Energy output in each Dispatch Interval as provided in Section 34.20.2.1.

 The CAISO will respond to the Dispatch Instructions issued by the SCED to the extent practical in the time available and acting in accordance with Good Utility Practice.
 The CAISO will record the reasons for any variation from the Dispatch Instructions issued by the SCED.